 CAUTION: Regenerating the plug-in configuration can overwrite manual configuration changes that you might want to preserve instead.
 Before performing this task, understand its implications as described in the article about configuring Web server plug-ins.

-To regenerate the plug-in configuration, use the Update Web Server Plugin Configuration page.
+To regenerate the plug-in configuration, you can either use the Update Web Server Plugin Configuration page in the administrative console, or run the following script: